peilin-chen/peilin-chen.github.io/_pages/about.md

 ## Short Bio

 Peilin CHEN is a fourth-year undergraduate student at the School of Microelectronics, Xidian University (XDU).
-His current research interests are Digital/Mixed-signal IC Design, AI Chips Based on Computing-In-Memory and Computer Architecture.
+His research interests are Digital/Mixed-signal IC Design, AI Chips Based on Computing-In-Memory, and Computer Architecture.

 &emsp;

 ## News

-**[2024.02]** I will be a Ph.D. student in the Electrical and Computer Engineering Department of the University of Virginia in 2024 fall!
+**[2024.02]** I will be a Ph.D. student in the ECE Department of the University of Virginia in 2024 Fall and have been awarded the UVA Provost's Fellowship!